Misread warnings helped lead to chaotic Afghan evacuation

 One administration official said the intelligence community had reported to the White House that a rapid military collapse following the withdrawal would be possible as the Taliban took key provincial capitals.
 In fact, that occurred within a matter of days leading up to the fall of Kabul.

-And the anticipated danger was limited to Afghanistan itself.
+And the anticipated danger was not limited to Afghanistan itself.
 Analysts had also warned that new terrorist threats would likely emerge from the country if the Taliban were to take power.
 According to a former official, one assessment predicted that a large-scale terrorist attack could be planned in Afghanistan within one to three years of the withdrawal.

 Many have blamed an intelligence failure for failing to anticipate the speed with which the Afghan government would collapse.
 Some current and former intelligence officers have pushed back.